g4m817/llm-instruction-adherence/README.md

 ## ⚠️ Big disclaimers (please read)

-- **I’m not an ML pro.** This is weekend-project code.
+- **I’m not an ML engineer.** This is weekend-project code.
 The feature choices and thresholds were heavily assisted by ChatGPT.
 - **Extremely controlled lab setup.** Most results here rely on:
   - one model: `Nous-Capybara-7B-V1.9`
   - single-turn chats (no history)
   - sampling params: `max_new_tokens=160`, `temperature=0.7`, `top_k=50`, `do_sample=True`
   - eager attention impl, fp16 on GPU when available
   - a very **simple system prompt**: “**don’t say `test`**” (see full version below)
-- **Not a mitigation.** You still need all the standard safety layers (data curation, instruction tuning, evals, policy enforcement, rate limiting, isolation, etc.).
-This is an *extra tripwire*, not a shield.
+- **Not a mitigation.** Even if this was to be production ready (which it is not) and deployed - you still need all the standard safety layers (data curation, instruction tuning, evals, policy enforcement, rate limiting, isolation, guard rails, etc.).
+This is a theoretical *extra tripwire*, not a shield.
-- **Data is small and weird.** I hand-crafted datasets to stress **instruction adherence**, not general safety.
+- **Data is small** I hand-crafted datasets to stress **instruction adherence**, not general safety.
 Results won’t transfer to other instructions without work.
 - **Tuning fragility.** It’s entirely possible the good numbers come from tuning that happens to fit the chosen prompts.
 Other instructions could break it completely.
 - **Reproducibility.** If you don’t replicate the exact lab conditions (model, params, prompt, dataset), you may not get the same results.